Parking

 Parking fines (infringement notices) are enforced by State Law.
 An infringement notice can be handed to you, placed on your windscreen or sent to you in the mail.

 Failure to pay a parking fine or to take any other action within 28 days may result in further enforcement action and further costs being added.
+For further information on infringement notices, visit: Infringements webpage.

 View details and photos of parking fine